studiolampblack/puretypo/_posts/2014-09-15-why-i-never-became-billionaire.md

 logo: 'assets/images/ghost.png'
 ---

-…in spite of winning so many lotteries worth millions of GBPs:
+Hey!
+Let's talk about why I never became a billionaire in spite of winning so many lotteries worth millions of GBPs, shall we?

 You see, I'm a big man, perhaps.
 So many Nigerian princes have known me personally, who inherited loads and loads of wealth, BBC and other such giants have sponsored so many lotteries and I have won so many, but I never thought of claiming the money.
 I have always been about getting into social service (though I work for an IT services giant), and I love being around children who like to learn.
 I would like to be a founder of an educational society in future that would provide free education to people of any age.
 These billions of Great&nbsp;Britain Pounds would have helped me achieve my dream in months!